Heat to the rescue

 A wrench on a screwdriver blade will help beat that big screw that won't budge.
 First select the largest screwdriver that'll fit, and tap the butt of the screwdriver handle with a hammer to loosen the thread bond.
 Lean your weight onto the screwdriver to keep it in the slot as you turn it with the wrench.
 Careful—too much torque will bend the screwdriver tip.

-How to split a nut
+Split a nut

-Use a screw extractor
+Use a screw extractor to grab it

-Use an impact driver
+Try an impact driver